Scottsdale woman avoids jail for voting dead mom's ballot – KION546

 “I don’t subscribe to that at all,” he said.
 “And I think the attitude you hear in the interview is the attitude that differentiates this case from the other cases.”

-LaBianca said that while she agreed with Lawson that ordering jail time would give McKee what she told the investigator what she wanted: going after people who committed voter fraud.
+LaBianca said that while she agreed with Lawson, ordering jail time would give McKee what she told the investigator what she wanted: going after people who committed voter fraud.

 “And if there were evidence that this crime was on the rise, and that heightened deterrence may be called for, the court might order jail time,” LaBianca said.
 “But the record here does not show that this crime is on the rise.